masthead landing background image

 Our History

-Our legacy can be traced back to the years 1845 and 1923 with the respective first runs of The Straits Times, an English daily, and Lianhe Zaobao, a Chinese newspaper.
+SPH Media’s legacy can be traced back to 1845 with the first run of The Straits Times, an English daily.

 Our Journey